TMinuzzo/bank-account-management/README.md

 ### Other Implementation decisions
-- To validate some business rules, was used the library FluentValidation, and some validation classes were created on Domain layer.
+- To validate some business rules, was used the library FluentValidation, and some validation classes that use this library were created on Domain layer.
-- In addition to EF as an ORM, for the User entity was used the Fluent API to map and override conventions through method chaining.

 ### Further Improvements